How You Could Improve Your Lung Cancer Prognosis

 Acupuncture is also a therapeutic component of Traditional Chinese Medicine, acupuncture encompasses thin needles, heat, pressure, and/or electricity to help spur the body to promote the flow and balance of internal energy, treat chronic pain, and other lung cancer symptoms.

-Yoga focuses on specific, simple breathing exercises, enduring physical postures, and utilizing meditation methods.
-Yoga can help promote health, relaxation, and keep you limber.
+Yoga focuses on simple breathing exercises, enduring physical postures, and utilizing meditation methods.
+Yoga can help promote health specifics such as relaxation and keeping you limber.

 It’s essential to practice these therapies daily to help with improving your lung cancer prognosis.